Metabolic acidosis: Diagnostic approach and causes

 Metabolic acidosis results in a reduced serum pH that is due to metabolic and not respiratory dysfunction.
 Typically the serum bicarbonate concentration will be <22 mEq/L, below the normal range of 22 to 29 mEq/L, the standard base will be more negative than -2 (base deficit) and the pCO_{2} will be reduced as a result of hyperventilation in an attempt to restore the pH closer to normal.
 Occasionally in a mixed acid-base disorder where metabolic acidosis is not the primary disorder present, the pH may be normal or high.
 In the absence of chronic respiratory alkalosis, metabolic acidosis can be clinically diagnosed by analysis of the calculated serum bicarbonate level.

 Causes

 Generally, metabolic acidosis occurs when the body produces too much acid (e.g., lactic acidosis, see below section), there is a loss of bicarbonate from the blood, or when the kidneys are not removing enough acid from the body.

 Chronic metabolic acidosis is most often caused by a decreased capacity of the kidneys to excrete excess acids through renal ammoniagenesis.
 The typical Western diet generates 75–100 mEq of acid daily, and individuals with normal kidney function increase the production of ammonia to get rid of this dietary acid.
 As kidney function declines, the tubules lose the ability to excrete excess acid, and this results in buffering of acid using serum bicarbonate, as well as bone and muscle stores.

-There are many causes of acute metabolic acidosis, and thus it is helpful to group them by the presence or absence of a normal anion gap.
+As there are many causes of acute metabolic acidosis it is helpful to group them by the presence or absence of a normal anion gap.